 We saw this Masai farmer taking his cattle to market in rural Arusha.
 Note the horns on them!

-Today we have had a day off from chickens, rabbits, water-harvesting gutters, swings, saws and planes and have travelled to the back of beyond to spend the night at a Masai Lodge somewhere to the west of Mt.
-Kilimanjaro.
+Today we have had a day off from chickens, rabbits, water-harvesting gutters, swings, saws and planes and have traveled to the back of beyond to spend the night at a Masai Lodge somewhere to the west of Mount Kilimanjaro.

 ....to be welcomed by the staff at the lodge ....

 .... and shown to our accommodation in Masai round huts.